 Oklahoma Teachers' Retirement

 Membership in the Oklahoma Teachers' Retirement System (OTRS) is open to all permanent employees who work 20 hours or more per week at the University of Central Oklahoma.
-Membership is required for exempt employees and optional for non-exempt employees.
+Membership is mandatory for administrators, educators and those who work in a supervisory role, but optional for support staff.

-If you are a non-exempt employee and choose to decline membership in OTRS as a new hire, the next opportunity to become a member is the next June.
+If your participation is optional and you choose to decline membership as a new hire, the next opportunity to become a member is the next June.
 Complete the declination form to decline membership in OTRS.

 More information regarding Oklahoma Teachers' Retirement can be found at their website http://www.ok.gov/TRS or by calling (405) 521-2387.